 The Department's Inspector General has commented on the Department's appraisal reform efforts.
-In testimony given before the Senate Committee on Finance, he commended the Department for the significant changes it has made to the land appraisal program and process.
+In testimony given before the Senate Committee on Finance in June of 2005, he commended the Department for the significant changes it has made to the land appraisal program and process.